Zlaja7777/MovieDB/README.md

 ## Development server
-Firstly, run `npm install` an then run  `ng serve` for a dev server.
+Firstly, run `npm install` an then run  `ng serve` for mac (or  `npm run ng serve` for windows)  for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding